How To Use Eucalyptus Oil For Sinus Congestion

 Illustration: StyleCraze Design Team

 Using eucalyptus oil for sinus congestion is an age-old remedy and it is also significantly utilized in aromatherapy.
-This oil gives instant relief from sinus and associated symptoms like headache, nasal congestion, running nose, cough, and pain around the eyes.
+This oil provides instant relief from sinus and associated symptoms like headache, nasal congestion, running nose, cough, and pain around the eyes.
+However, there are more eucalyptus oil benefits that you can know about to keep this amazing oil near you.
 You can either use eucalyptus oil for steam inhalation or dilute it with a carrier oil and directly apply it to the chest and throat.
 Both the methods work effectively in providing relief.
 However, pregnant women, infants, and children should not use eucalyptus oil.
 Also, if you have sensitive skin, this oil may cause skin irritation.
 Hence, proceed with caution and do a patch test before using it.
 While eucalyptus oil is a known decongestant, other essential oils like menthol, camphor, peppermint, lavender, and tea tree can be considered for treating sinus congestion as well.

 Frequently Asked Questions